-- 6. The Waikato-Tainui 'claimant definition' finds its origins in the earlier Waikato-Tainui Treaty Settlements and has consistently remained the same. - 7.
-Waikato as an iwi traces its descent from Hoturoa, the Kaihautuu of the Tainui Waka. - 8.
+- 6. Waikato as an iwi traces its descent from Hoturoa, the Kaihautuu of the Tainui Waka. - 7.
 The people of Tainui originally settled at Kaawhia, where the Tainui waka was laid to rest after traversing much of the North Island.
-From there, and over successive generations the Waikato iwi spread and expanded to settle lands further along the Coast, both North, South and inland. - 9.
-The name 'Waikato', as well as the identity of the people is derived from the Waikato River; 'tooku awa koiora me oona pikonga, he kura tangihia o te mataamuri'. - 10.
+From there, and over successive generations, the Waikato iwi spread and expanded to settle lands further along the Coast, both North, South and inland. - 8.
+The name 'Waikato', as well as the identity of the people is derived from the Waikato River; 'tooku awa koiora me oona pikonga, he kura tangihia o te mataamuri'. - 9.
 The boundaries of the Tainui waka and Tainui iwi are articulated in the following pepeha: